-There are two classes of placement algorithms used in CAD tools:
+There are two classes of placement algorithms commonly used in commercial CAD tools:

-Constructive placement - uses a set of rules to arrive at a constructed placement.
+- constructive placement uses a set of rules to arrive at a constructed placement.
 Example :min-cut algorithm.
-Eigenvalue method.

-Iterative placement improvement.
+Eigenvalue method. - iterative placement improvement.

 As in system partitioning, placement usually starts with a constructed solution and then improves it using an iterative algorithm.